 Bub is uncomfortable

 Sleeping on a wet surface is not nice, so it’s only natural for your little one to wake up if he is wet or dirty.
-Another great thing about the Ergobaby Lightweight Swaddler is that you can easily access your baby’s nappy without having to completely undress him.
-The design features a unique ‘removable leg pouch’ which allows for quick and easy nappy changes.
+A quick nappy check and change can sort this out super speedily.

 Bub is unable to self settle to sleep